systopia/funding/docs/administration/user-permissions.md

     * Access CiviCRM Funding
 * Reviewers need to have a role that grants the following permissions:
     * CiviCRM: access Funding Program Manager
-* Site Admins need to have a role that grants the following permissions:
+* Funding Admins need to have a role that grants the following permissions:
     * CiviCRM: access Funding Program Manager
     * CiviCRM: Funding Program Manager Administration